Photon1c/Flowveyor/README.md

 Check back later for updates to this project as it is in its nascent stages.

+## 07.15.25 Update - 🐝 💼 Reflexive Work Engine scripts available

+[The mobility ops](mobilityops/index.md) directory now contains some sample terminal dashboards deployed to monitor workflows of different levels and types.
+Inspired from the Air Traffic CLI repository found [here](https://github.com/Photon1c/airtraffic_cli).
+Check back later as it is updated with new scripts!

 ## 2.17.25 Update - 🐕‍🦺 Service Workflow Simulator

 [Service Workflow Simulator Python Script](scripts/service_workflow_sim.py) - Given defined user inputs this script produces a three dimensional chart visualizing the workflow of the desired parameters.
 [Service Workflow Notebook](scripts/Service-Workflow-Visualizer.ipynb) also now available.